 Anita returned to teach High School as the Band director for the excellent Pendleton County HS Concert Band, and later as a Music School Specialist for Buddy Roger’s Music in Cincinnati.

-In 2007, she re-assumed the position as the Divisional Music Director in Southwest Ohio and Northeast Kentucky.
+From 2007 to 2019, she re-assumed the position as the Divisional Music Director in Southwest Ohio and Northeast Kentucky, and is now serving as the Divisional Music Instructor.

 Other activities include conducting the professional, all-women Athena Brass Band, and guest conductor from 2006 to 2019 of the brass band at the International Music Camp at the International Peace Gardens.

-Since 2006 she has been on the Adjunct Faculty at Indiana University Southeast as Associate Conductor of the Commonwealth Brass Band.
+From 2006 to 2022 she was on the Adjunct Faculty at Indiana University Southeast as Associate Conductor of the Commonwealth Brass Band.

 Anita continues to guest conduct bands, music camps, other special events, and clinics.